Trustees vs. Directors: Key Differences | Aprio

 How are board members and board trustees different?

-Board of trustees don’t actively work in the organization or involve themselves in the organization’s daily operations, whereas board of directors can make decisions for the company including selecting and evaluating the organization’s leadership.
+Board of trustees don’t actively work in the organization or involve themselves in the organization’s daily operations —they maintain oversight without managing company employees or day-to-day activities.
+In contrast, board of directors work more closely with senior leadership and can make strategic decisions for the company, including selecting and evaluating the organization’s executive team.

 What roles do professionals have on a board of trustees or a board of directors?